 When a cactus plant's growth slows, it may be time to repot.
 Don safety glasses, thornproof gloves, a dust mask and other safety gear.
 Wrap the cactus with several layers of newspaper to protect your hands as well as the spines before gently removing it from the flowerpot.

-Examine the root ball and trim damaged or rotting roots with scissors or pruners that have been sterilized with rubbing alcohol or Lysol.
+Examine the root ball and trim damaged or rotting roots with scissors or pruners that have been sterilized with rubbing alcohol.
 Unwind any roots that wrap around the root ball and trim as needed.
 Dust with a fungicide and then replant in fresh cactus potting mix.
 Wait for a week before watering the cactus; the root ends need time to recover before being exposed to moist soil and potential pathogens.